 One of my favorite teachings from the Talmud is a marriage-related lesson.
 Aside from its psychological insight into how men and women operate differently, I love this teaching because it sheds a world of light on how to behave toward people in general—not only husbands to wives or wives to husbands, but towards everyone we encounter.

-Rav said, “A man must always be careful to never pain his wife.
+“A man must always be careful to never pain his wife.
 Because her tears come readily, her pain comes quickly.”

 Notice the wording.